autarky1/autarky-hash.github.io/assignment5-casting.md

 I actually started by tracing the (grainy) bike model of the file that we had at work.
 I took the initial photo and colored in black and white to omit the detail.
 I also deleted some detail I didn't want (like small text), wheels, etc.
 In Illustrator, I did an image trace and then cleaned up stuff like curves in detail, making some curves wider so that it would be easier to print.

-## Rhino:
+## Rhino Mold:
 In Rhino, I imported the AI file and then extruded the model of the bike.
 Then I turned on Draft Angle Analysis to be able to see all surfaces.

+## Side 1:
 I then broke up the bike into 3 poly surfaces per side.
-For the more complex side, it was actually relatively straightforward- I exploded the polysurface
+For the more complex side, it was actually relatively straightforward- I exploded the polysurface and then offset the curve.
+Junchao helped me then edit the curves (BlendCurve, CloseCurve) and also use Loft so that it would actually create a planar surface.
+I flipped the model several times until I was able to get a good planar surface.
+I then did a Blend Surface betwen the 2 outer layers of the plane.

+I then trimmed the outer layer of the planar surface to create a square that I can then extrude into the outer layers of my mold.

+## Side 2:
+This was an absolutely painful experience.
+I exploded the polysurface but the lines of the mold intersected and did not sit on a planar surface.